SinusBot/docker/README.md

            --name sinusbot sinusbot/docker
 ```

+## License

+To use your license, which you've got from the [forums](https://forum.sinusbot.com/license) just drop the `private.dat` into the data folder.
+After that you can restart the SinusBot and the license should be applied.

 ## Discord only image

 There exists an image for discord only usage, this won't contain the teamspeak client with the additonal dependencies.
 For that use the `discord` tag instead of the `latest` (default) tag: